Westerlands Equestrian

 A Community

-On our Changing Lives Through Horses programme, you’ll meet other young people who may share similar circumstances to you.
+At Westerlands, you’ll meet other young people who may share similar circumstances to you.
 It’s not just about learning — it’s about building friendships, teamwork and memories.

-What to expect, what do students do?
+What to expect, what do we do?

-Horse Behaviour & Communication
+• Horse Behaviour & Communication

 Horses don’t speak our language, but they do communicate in their own way.
 Learn how to read their body language and understand what your pony is trying to tell you.

-Grooming & Care
+• Grooming & Care

-Feeding & Nutrition
+• Feeding & Nutrition

 Understand what makes a horse healthy and happy!
 Learn about the different types of horse feed, how to create balanced feeding routines and the essentials of equine health and nutrition.

-Equine Health & Safety
+• Equine Health & Safety

 Learn how to take care of your horse when they’re feeling under the weather, including how to spot common health issues, perform basic checks and support them in staying healthy and active.

-Hoof Care & Maintenance
+• Hoof Care & Maintenance

 Discover the basics of hoof care — from cleaning hooves to recognising signs of discomfort or illness.
 A healthy hoof is key to a healthy pony!

-Stable Management
+• Stable Management

 Experience the behind-the-scenes work that goes into keeping a stable and yard clean, organised and safe.
 You’ll learn all about mucking out, organising feed and supplies and making sure your horse has a comfortable home.

-Teamwork & Leadership
+• Teamwork & Leadership

 Working with horses teaches responsibility, patience and empathy.
 You’ll develop leadership skills while helping younger equestrians, learning how to communicate and collaborate in an equine environment.

-Horse Riding
+• Horse Riding

 Horses are responsive to a rider’s energy and teens are often able to tune into these subtle cues.
-Riding provides a great opportunity for teens to challenge themselves, build resilience and enjoy a sense of freedom and independence.
+Riding provides a great opportunity for children to challenge themselves, build resilience and enjoy a sense of freedom and independence.